Chelswebdev/Chelswebdev/README.md

 # Chelsea DCosta - Portfolio
 ##   About
 Hi , I'm Chelsea!
-I am a recent IT grad from University of Central Florida with a strong foundation in IT concepts and technologies.
-I’m passionate about continuous learning and improving my skills.
+I am a recent Information Technology graduate from the University of Central Florida with hands-on experience in data analysis, Power BI dashboard development, and prompt engineering for AI-assisted analytics.

-During my studies, I developed skills in working with data, identifying patterns, and analyzing trends.
-I also gained experience in data handling and basic statistical analysis, which I am now applying to data analytics projects.
-I am particularly interested in data analysis and data visualization, and I enjoy working with data to find patterns and present insights clearly.
+I enjoy working with data to find patterns, tell stories, and support better decision making.
+My projects span music trend analysis, HR workforce metrics, and retail performance reporting — each built from raw data all the way to an interactive dashboard.
-I’m currently looking for opportunities where I can apply my academic knowledge, gain hands-on experience, collaborate with others, and grow as an IT professional.
+I am currently seeking a data analyst role where I can contribute to a team, grow my technical skills, and help organizations make sense of their data.

 ##  Projects